ganesh87967/smart-railway-surveillance/README.md

 The administrator uploads images of known suspicious individuals into the system.

-The dataset becomes the reference database used during person re-identification.
+The dataset acts as the reference database used during person re-identification.

 ---

 ## 2. CNN Feature Extraction

-The system processes the uploaded images using **Convolutional Neural Networks (CNNs)**.
+The uploaded images are processed using **Convolutional Neural Networks (CNNs)**.

-The CNN extracts high-level visual information such as:
+The CNN extracts high-level visual information including:

 * Facial features
 * Pose information
 * Visual representations useful for identification

-These extracted features are used as input for the machine learning classifiers.
+These extracted features are then provided to the machine learning classifiers.

 ---

 ## 3. Model Training

-The extracted CNN features are used to train:
+The extracted CNN features are used to train two classification approaches:

-* Random Forest
+* 🌲 Random Forest
-* Support Vector Machine (SVM)
+* 📐 Support Vector Machine (SVM)

 The models are evaluated and compared based on their performance.